 That sounds like a large time commitment.
 What if I have a busy schedule?

 Each member is not required to play at every event.
 Ideally, most people will play less than half of the total number of events.
-We are of course understanding of any events that conflict with your class schedule.
-People without a good attendance record will not be allowed to run for student council positions.
+We are of course understanding of any conflict with your class or co-op schedules.
+Band members without a good attendance record will not be allowed to run for student council positions.
 For tournaments and other performances with limited seating, priority will be based on a combination of factors including seniority in the ensemble, attendance, and instrumentation needs.

 When does the band rehearse?

-For the majority of September we rehearse twice a week.
+For the majority of the fall semester, we rehearse about once or twice a week usually on Monday evenings.
 In October we rehearse only once a week.
 There may also be a rehearsal or two called in January to welcome new students, or learn new music for the Spring semester.